bluesky0724/node-api-auth-ddd/README.md

 }
 ```

-**Description**: creates a new user.
+**Description**: creates a new admin.
 Password is stored in bcrypt format.

 ### Login ###